kavyavm/The-Sparks-Foundation-Tasks/README.md

 2. Use R or Python or perform this task.
 3. Data can be found at https://bit.ly/3cGyP8j

+### Task 4 - Exploratory Data Analysis on Global Terrorism Dataset (Level - Intermediate)

+1. Perform Exploratory Data Analysis on dataset Global Terrorism.
+2. As a security/defense analyst, try to find out the hot zone of terrorism.
+3. What all security issues and insights you can derive by EDA?
+4. Data can be found at https://bit.ly/2TK5Xn5

 ### Task 6 - Prediction using Decision Tree Algorithm (Level - Intermediate)

 1. For the given ‘Iris’ dataset, create the Decision Tree classifier and visualize it graphically.